nmacri/twitter-bots-smw-2016/scrape/README.rst

 Items
 =====

-The items scraped by this project are talks, and the item is defined in the class::
+The items scraped by this project are events, and the item is defined in the class::

-    smwbot.items.Talk
+    smwbot.items.Event

 See the source code for more details.